-On the occasion of International Sculpture Day, The Douglas Hyde Gallery is highlighting the work of Isabel Nolan, a Dublin based artist whose practice includes sculpture, textiles, paintings, drawings, photography and writing.
+On the occasion of International Sculpture Day, The Douglas Hyde Gallery highlighted the work of Isabel Nolan, a Dublin based artist whose practice includes sculpture, textiles, paintings, drawings, photography and writing.

-Join in on the Douglas Hyde Gallery Instagram on Saturday 24 April for further insight into Nolan’s expansive and generous way of thinking about the world.
+You could join in on the Douglas Hyde Gallery Instagram on Saturday 24 April for further insight into Nolan’s expansive and generous way of thinking about the world

 A Dublin based artist, Isabel Nolan’s work includes sculpture, textiles, paintings, drawings, photography and writing.
 Approaching very large ideas at an intimate scale, her work focuses on the fundamental question of how humans bring the world into meaning.
 How we make, (through science, politics, agriculture, religion, etcetera) reality happen.
 Examining the knees of a sculpture, the status of a Neolithic artefact, or a solar storm in the 19th century, Nolan looks for the ways we can like, or even love, the difficult and complex human world we’ve made.
 Recent exhibitions include solo shows at Grazer Kunstverein, Graz; Douglas Hyde Gallery, Dublin; London Mithraeum/Bloomberg Space, London; Mercer Union, Toronto, and the Irish Museum of Modern Art, Dublin.